-If you wish to conduct scientific, management or recreational and other non-government activities in the Antarctic or subantarctic you will need to be aware of and to comply with all national and state legislative requirements.
+If you are an Australian citizen, organisation or expeditioner that wishes to conduct scientific, management or recreational and other non-government activities in the Antarctic or sub-Antarctic you will need to be aware of and comply with all national and state legislative requirements.

-Current versions of Australian legislation and legislative instruments are available to read.
+Current versions of Australian legislation and legislative instruments are available from the Federal Register of Legislation.